garylirocks/quickrefs/microsoft-entra-id.markdown

     - can not manage application proxy
   - *When a user with these either of these roles creates a new application registration, they're not automatically added as the owner*
 - **Create and assign a custom role**
-  - A custom role can be assigned at tenant scope or at the scope of a single AAD object (eg. a single application registration)
+  - A custom role can be assigned at tenant scope or at the scope of a single Entra object (eg. a single application registration)

 ### My Apps portal